-When conducting our business activities, we consider the applicable tax laws with a view to optimising value on a sustainable basis for our clients and stakeholders.
-This is best served through the maintenance of a low tax risk appetite and we ensure that any inherent tax risks are appropriately mitigated.
+When conducting our business activities, the Bank considers the applicable tax laws with a view to optimising value on a sustainable basis for our clients and stakeholders.
+This is best served through the maintenance of a low tax risk appetite and to ensure that any inherent tax risks are appropriately mitigated.